-A TRANSFORMATIONAL EVENT FOR TEENAGE GIRLS!
+A 21ST CENTURY CAREER EDUCATION EVENT FOR TEENAGE GIRLS!

 In a rapidly changing technological world, we need to equip girls with the future skillsets, entrepreneurial mindsets and practical techsets they need to lead, succeed and thrive in their future careers.

 The education system is doing what it can to keep up with this pace of change, but we need more real-world, industry-aligned learning so that young people can navigate ever more complex careers in the shifting world economy, and build the critical 21st enterprise skills they’ll need to become our country’s job creators, not just job seekers.

 After the huge success of the 2017 and 2018 girledworld Summits at The University of Melbourne and RMIT, supported by the Australian Federal and Victorian State governments, the girledworld WOW 'World of Work' Summit 2019 ignited The University of Sydney for two transformational days of future facing, goal setting and career planning for girls (Year 7 - Year 12) on Friday 15 February and Saturday 16 February 2019.

 The University of Sydney WOW Summit brought together top global speakers (keynotes and virtual) from some of the world's biggest companies (Twitter, Airbnb, Atlassian, Microsoft, PwC), Australian industry experts and outstanding career mentors to help girls explore the new world of work, what future cities will look like (Internet of Things), career pathways in the emerging technology and STEM sectors, and helped students to unpack the real skills they can start to build now to ensure future tertiary pathways, internship opportunities and future employability.

 The girledworld WOW Summit connected Australian high school girls with the leaders of today to give them the skills, knowledge and confidence they need to make informed choices about their future career pathways.